Asian Threads, American Weave: Photographs by Corky Lee

 2132 Hillside Road

 ABOUT THE ARTIST

 His photographs have appeared in mainstream media publications such as the Associated Press, New York Times, New York Post and The Villager.
 He has been an artist-in-residence at Light Work, Syracuse University, Asian American Studies Institute at NYU, as well as a Regents Scholar at UCLA.
-His photographs are featured in the collections of numerous museums and insitutions, including the Smithsonian National Portrait Gallery, NY Historical Socity, the Chinese Historical Society of America in San Francisco, the Chinese American Museum of Los Angeles, Museum of Chinese in American, NYC, and the Beijing National Museum of Overseas Chinese.
+His photographs are featured in the collections of numerous museums and institutions, including the Smithsonian National Portrait Gallery, NY Historical Society, the Chinese Historical Society of America in San Francisco, the Chinese American Museum of Los Angeles, Museum of Chinese in America, NYC, and the Beijing National Museum of Overseas Chinese.
 He continues to change public perceptions of Asian Americans one image at a time.

 Sponsored by The UConn Asian American Cultural Center and The Asian American Studies Institute